rajkumarpal07/powertamil/README.md

 A list of methods and their purpose is given below.

+tcharacter has the following methods.
+The class represents a Tamil character.

 | Method          | Meaning                                    |
 | ----------      | ------------------------------------------ |
 | is_vowel_marker | Checks for presence of Vowel marker        |